Two men shot dead outside Cheras mall; second KL fatal gun attack in four days

 Both victims were in their 40s and originally from Sibu, Sarawak, according to local media.

-They were reportedly heading to a car parked within the mall's compound when they were attacked, according to the New Straits Times.
+They were reportedly heading to a car parked within the mall's compound when they were attacked.

 The case is currently being investigated by the Cheras division of the Kuala Lumpur Police, with more details expected to be released soon, according to the Malay Mail.
 It is being investigated under section 302 of the penal code for murder.